datahub-project/datahub/README.md

 [LinkedIn blog post](https://engineering.linkedin.com/blog/2019/data-hub) and [Strata presentation](https://speakerdeck.com/shirshanka/the-evolution-of-metadata-linkedins-journey-strata-nyc-2019).
 You should also visit [DataHub Architecture](docs/architecture/architecture.md) to get a better understanding of how DataHub is implemented and [DataHub Onboarding Guide](docs/how/entity-onboarding.md) to understand how to extend DataHub for your own use case.

 This repository contains the complete source code for both DataHub's frontend & backend.
+You can also read about [how we sync the changes](https://engineering.linkedin.com/blog/2020/open-sourcing-datahub--linkedins-metadata-search-and-discovery-p) between our the internal fork and GitHub.

 ## Quickstart
 1. Install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 Make sure to configure Docker to allocate enough hardware resources for Docker engine.
 Tested & confirmed config: 4 CPUs, 8GB RAM, 2GB Swap area.